 For those who know how to use rewards points effectively, buying them outright can be an option to secure cheaper travel — as long as the cost of the points is less than otherwise paying for the flight or hotel.

 To buy points, you have to know what price points offers good value.
 In this guide, we’ll look at some of the different ways you can buy Qantas Points — specifically, to top up your account — and if it is ever worth it.

-Note: Qantas Points expire after 18 months of inactivity in your account, make sure to keep your account active by earning/redeeming points regularly.
+Note: Qantas Points expire after 18 months of inactivity in your account, make sure to keep your account active by earning or redeeming points regularly.